 - Drinking a glass of wine next to Salvador’s fireplace.

 There’s no doubt that South Africa has something to offer all traveling styles and interests.
-Whether your travelling solo, with friends or loved ones…there are plenty of hidden gems and quirky small towns waiting to be explored within its wide open spaces.
+Whether your traveling solo, with friends or loved ones…there are plenty of hidden gems and quirky small towns waiting to be explored within its wide open spaces.

-For those of you who are exploring the country with family, here are some great options for the best child friendly hotels in South Africa.
+For those of you who are exploring the country with family, here are some great options for the best child

 Also, be sure to check out these awesome destinations in South Africa should you wish to travel further in the country.